D-Clara/dynamic_reachy/docs/developer/Torque_compensation.md

 ### Shoulder motor

-To obtain the gap between desired angle and angle to give, *find_position_for_shoulder_torque* need to be used.
+To obtain the gap between desired angle and angle to give, *find_position_for_shoulder_torque* needs to be used.

 This graph has been obtained: